NazimKerkech/NazimKerkech.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 ---

+I am currently in the second year of my master's degree in <a href='https://www.univ-tlse3.fr/decouvrir-nos-diplomes/master-parcours-signal-image-et-apprentissage-automatique-sia2'>Signal, Image, and Machine Learning</a> at the Toulouse 3 Paul Sabatier University and I’m undertaking an internship at the <a href='https://www.irap.omp.eu/en/homepage-en/'>IRAP</a> on gamma burst classification for the <a href='https://www.eoportal.org/satellite-missions/svom#scientific-objectives'>SVOM</a> space observatory.